N0fix/reverseIntro/README.md

 *Passage du français à l'anglais, je traduirais le premier chapitre plus tard*

 # MAIN DIFFERENCES BETWEEN x86 AND x64 ARCHITECTURE
-This chapter will cover main differences between a 32 and a 64bits architecture regarding ELF (`"Executable and Linkable Format"`, UNIX executable binries) files .
+This chapter will cover main differences between a 32 and a 64bits architecture regarding ELF (`"Executable and Linkable Format"`, UNIX executable binaries).

 > From now I will be using either `x86-64` or `x64` to refer to a 64bits
 > architecture.